-Walking holiday at Pyrenees
+Walking holiday in the Pyrenees

 Including